Pesto Eggplant Roll-Ups

 I can’t say I blame him.
 Most of my dislikes stem from a food’s texture.
 Eggplant, in my opinion, is by far the strangest vegetable out there.
 I remember the first time I peeled an eggplant, feeling its styrofoam-y texture, desperately hoping it wouldn’t taste like a Nerf football.
 I had faith, though, having eaten Eggplant Parmesan several times.
 The texture made me really nervous.
 As well as the way it looks after it’s been cooked.
 (Perhaps one of those “sweet spirits” of its veggie brothers and sisters.)

-If you can get past all of the weirdness, I think you’ll like this recipe.
+If you can get past all of the weirdness, I think you’ll like these eggplant roll-ups.
 Even if you don’t like eggplant.
 Slices of eggplant are brushed with garlic oil, roasted, then filled with a concoction of cheese, sun-dried tomatoes, pesto, and spinach.
 Like a little Italian explosion in your mouth.

 I do believe that all plates were clean that night.
 Even the so-called eggplant hater’s.